Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Abstract

 \section{Abstract}

 In this paper, we revisit the split decomposition of graphs and give new combinatorial and algorithmic results for the class of totally decomposable graphs, also known as the \emph{distance hereditary graphs}, and for two non-trivial subclasses, namely the \emph{cographs} and the \emph{$3$-leaf power graphs}.
 Precisely, we give strutural and incremental characterizations, leading to optimal fully-dynamic recognition algorithms for vertex and edge modifications, for each of these classes.
-These results rely on a new framework to represent the split decomposition, namely the \emph{graph-labelled trees}, which also captures the modular decomposition of graphs and thereby unify these two decompositions techniques.
-The point of the paper is to use bijections between these graph classes and trees whose nodes are labelled by cliques and stars.
-Doing so, we are also able to derive an intersection model for distance hereditary graphs, which answers an open problem.
+These results rely on the new combinatorial framework of \emph{graph-labelled trees} used to represent the split decomposition of general graphs.
+The point of the paper is to use bijections between the aforementioned graph classes and graph-labelled trees whose nodes are labelled by cliques and stars.
+We mention that this bijective viewpoint yields directly an intersection model for the class of distance hereditary graphs.